Forensic Psychiatrist, Expert Witness and Consultant

 Areas of Expertise

-Emotional Distress, Delusions, Psychiatric Injury/Harm, Probate, Will Contest, Psychiatry Standard of Care; Competency To Stand Trial (CTST), Hallucinations, Psychotherapy, Sexual Misconduct, Patient Assault, Doctor Assault, Boundary Violation, Psychological, Restoration, Parole, SSRI, Medication, Psychiatric Medication, NGRI, Mania, Manic, OCD, Bipolar I, Bipolar II, hospitalization, inpatient psychiatry, institution, Medical Malpractice, Psychologist malpractice, standard of care, patient, testimony, records review, medical legal, mental illness, NGRI, Not Guilty by Reason of Insanity, GRI, insanity defense
+Delusions, Psychiatric Injury/Harm, Will Contest, Psychiatry Standard of Care; Competency To Stand Trial (CTST), Hallucinations, Psychotherapy, Sexual Misconduct, Patient Assault, Doctor Assault, Boundary Violation, Psychological, Restoration, Parole, SSRI, Medication, Psychiatric Medication, NGRI, Mania, Manic, OCD, Bipolar I, Bipolar II, Hospitalization, Inpatient Psychiatry, Institution, Psychologist Malpractice, Patient, Testimony, Records Review, Mental Illness, Not Guilty by Reason of Insanity, GRI, Insanity Defense, Malingering.

 Dr. Pia Quimson-Guevarra is Board-Certified in Psychiatry and Forensic Psychiatry by the American Board of Psychiatry and Neurology.
 She has expertise in psychiatric issues that in civil litigation, employment matters, and criminal cases.
 She has experience in diagnosis and treatment of depression, anxiety, bipolar disorder, PTSD, trauma, and severe psychotic disorders both as a treating physician and forensic consultant.
 Psychiatric conditions can impact judgment, clarity of thought, and even criminal responsibility.
 In the case of psychotic disorders, symptoms may include hallucinations and delusions.
 She opines about testamentary capacity and competency.
 She also evaluates medication or drug impact on symptoms and/or behavior.